akshatshah21/config/bash/README.md

 # My Bash Configuration

+The `.bashrc` has some pieces that I use.
-Place .bash\_aliases file in the home directory.
+Place the `.bash_aliases` file in the home directory.